WORK RELATED INJURIES IN HOUSTON, TX

 Other types of injuries may benefit from massage therapy, occupational therapy, or physical therapy.
 However, injuries that do not respond to non-invasive treatment may require surgical correction.
 Severe injuries will also require surgical treatment.

-Many types of work-related injuries can benefit from arthroscopic surgery.
+Many types of work related injuries can benefit from arthroscopic surgery.
 For instance, knee, wrist, and shoulder arthroscopy can provide relief from pain and discomfort, restore lost mobility, and improve quality of life.

-Complications from Work-Related Injury Surgery
+Complications from Work-Related Injury Surgery in Houston

 All surgeries carry some degree of risk.
 The most commonly seen with work-related injuries include: